WheatonCS/aGoodMystery/README.md

 approached me with an 1831 story entitled “A Dream” that he thought was written by Edgar Allan Poe.
 The story was published under only the letter "P".
 Poe's first published work was in 1832.
-The Edgar Allan Poe Society of Baltimore says *"This short item has been attributed to Poe as a possible item, but the arguement is largely a subjective one based on a sense of tone and style, with no external evidence at all"* (http://eapoe.org/works/info/st001.htm), while some scholars consider that Poe’s *“first published tale may have been ‘A Dream’ ”* (Silverman, 1991, p87).
+The Edgar Allan Poe Society of Baltimore says *"This short item has been attributed to Poe as a possible item, but the argument is largely a subjective one based on a sense of tone and style, with no external evidence at all"* (http://eapoe.org/works/info/st001.htm), while some scholars consider that Poe’s *“first published tale may have been ‘A Dream’ ”* (Silverman, 1991, p87).